 In 1972, the Town designated the Eastern neighborhood (now known as Italy Bottom) as the number one priority due to the concentration of dilapidated housing and serious environmental deficiencies.
-The subsequent comprehensive revitalization program addressed the deteriorating and dilapidated housing through rehabilitation efforts, improved the infrastructure and relocated residents out of the floodplain, thereby eliminating the damage and health and safety issue of flooding.
-Since then, the Town has carried out revitalization programs in the Artesian Well Hollow, Aviation Road, Beamantown, Cadet, Southern and Western neighborhoods where a total of 157 homes were either rehabilitated or constructed.
+The subsequent comprehensive revitalization program addressed the deteriorating and dilapidated housing through rehabilitation efforts, improved the infrastructure and relocated residents out of the flood plain thereby eliminating the damage and health and safety issue of flooding.
+Since then, the Town has carried out revitalization programs in Artesian Well Hollow and Cadet.

 Four neighborhoods remain with problems and have been identified as priority areas because of the increase in dilapidated houses along with environmental and infrastructure deficiencies.

-These are Southern (Town, County), Beamantown, Artesian Well Hollow, and Dacota.
+These are: Southern (Town, County) Beamantown Artesian Well Hollow Dacota

 These neighborhoods require a concentrated effort to reverse the declining conditions and reclaim them as viable, healthy areas.
-Each improvement plan must address the deteriorating housing conditions, substandard infrastructure (i.e., water and sanitary sewer service, roads, storm drainage, etc.), and hazardous environmental conditions such as flooding.
-The Southern community located in the northwest section of Town along the 4th Avenue corridor, originally referenced to extending east into Wise County, is the priority target area because of its location and the level of housing and infrastructure deficiencies.
+Each improvement plan must address the deteriorating housing conditions, substandard infrastructure (i.e. water and sanitary sewer service, roads, storm drainage, etc.), and hazardous environmental conditions such as flooding.
+The Southern community located in the northwest section of Town along the 4th Avenue corridor, originally referenced to extending east into Wise County is the priority target area because of its location and the level of housing and infrastructure deficiencies.